Basketball Nymburk

 Basketball Nymburk, also known as ERA Nymburk due to sponsorship reasons, is a professional basketball team that is based in the town of Nymburk.
 The club plays in the top-tier level professional Czech National League (NBL).
 Nymburk regularly plays in European competitions, as it last participated in the Basketball Champions League.

-Basketball Nymburk is by far the most important team in national league, as it has won every league title since the 2003–04 season.
-It plays its domestic competitions in Sportovní centrum Nymburk and the international matches in Královka Arena in Prague.
+Basketball Nymburk is by far the most successful team in the national league, as it has won 19 titles since the 2003–04 season.
+The next closest team has just 5.
+It plays its domestic competitions in Sportovní centrum Nymburk and international matches in Královka Arena in Prague.

 History

-ČEZ won the Czech National League championship, from 2004 to 2019, and has also played in several European-wide basketball competitions, including the European 2nd-tier level EuroCup.
+Nymburk won the Czech National League championship every season from 2004 to 2022, also winning in 2023, 2024, and it has also played in several European-wide basketball competitions, including the European 2nd-tier level EuroCup.
 Some of the club's former players include Darius Washington, former NCAA champion and NBA player George Zidek, who is the team's current press speaker, and naturalized Czech player Maurice Whitfield.